B-Xi/TNNLS_2022_X-GPN/README.md

 Training and Test Process
 --
 Please run the 'main_IP.py' to reproduce the X-GPN results on [IndianPines](http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes#Indian_Pines) data set.
 The training samples distribution and the obtained classification map are shown below.
-We have successfully test it on Ubuntu 16.04 and Tensorflow 1.13.1.
+We have successfully test it on Ubuntu 16.04 with Tensorflow 1.13.1 and Keras 2.1.5.

 <div align=center><p float="center">
 <img src="/Image/false_color.jpg" height="150"/>